CollinErickson/GauPro/cran-comments.md

-I  just submitted version 0.2.0 last week and got an email from Brian Ripley notifying me of some minor issues.
-I believe I have fixed these, but I didn't get the same issues on my laptop or Travis so I can't be certain.
+Version 0.2.1 was accepted 9/8/17 but there was a valgrind error.
+I believe I have found and fixed the issue.

 ## Test environments
 * local Windows install, R 3.4.1